ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 If so, please describe: <!-- refer to our AI policies at http:// ... -->
 If your repository includes an "agents.md" file or equivalent, please provide a link, and describe how this has been used in the development of your package.

-- [ ] I/we request that reviewers not use any AI tools as part of their review.
 ```

 ### For editors